 The popularity of cloud computing has been rising steadily among individuals and businesses because it can save costs, boost performance and productivity, and ensure greater security.

 The coronavirus pandemic forced many businesses to turn to cloud-based infrastructure so that their employees could work from home.
 Infrastructure providers reaped big returns, which in turn compelled more investors to pour their money into cloud software stocks.
-Even as the pandemic eases, cloud solution providers continue to achieve favourable returns, and their stocks are expected to continue posting impressive performances in the coming months.
+Even as the pandemic eases, cloud solution companies continue to achieve favourable returns, and their stocks are expected to continue posting impressive performances in the coming months.

 How to Trade and Invest in Cloud Shares?